SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/✔️-parts-of-speech.md

 ### lexemic category

-»⟮A lexemic category⟯« is ⟮＿a word class＿⟯ that (also) encodes ⟮＿sememes＿⟯.
-»⟮A content word⟯« is ⟮＿a lexemic unit＿⟯ that is ⟮a member of ＿a lexemic category＿⟯.

 #### ad

 »⟮An ad phrase⟯« (my term) is ⟮＿a phrase＿⟯ that ⟮acts as ＿a modifier＿⟯ for another head and thus ⟮semantically describes/＿restricts＿ that head⟯.
-⟮＿Ad phrases＿⟯ may be ⟮＿attributive adjective phrases＿⟯ or ⟮＿adverb(ial) phrases＿⟯.
+⟮＿Ad phrases＿⟯ may be ⟮＿attributive adjective phrases＿⟯ or ⟮c_;＿adverb(ial) phrases＿⟯.
-»⟮Attributive adjective phrases⟯« are ⟮＿ad phrases＿⟯ that act as a modifier for ⟮＿phrases＿ that are not NPs/DPs⟯.
+»⟮Attributive adjective phrases⟯«/»⟮adverb(ial) phrases⟯« are ⟮＿ad phrases＿⟯ that ⟮＿modify＿⟯ ⟮＿phrases＿⟯ that ⟮are/are not⟯ ⟮c-;NPs/DPs⟯.
-»⟮Adverb(ial) phrases⟯« are ⟮＿ad phrases＿⟯ that act as modifier for ⟮＿phrases＿ that are not NPs/DPs⟯.

 ##### adjective

 »⟮An adjective⟯« is ⟮＿a lexemic unit＿⟯ that typically ⟮heads an AP⟯ but also ⟮may head an NP⟯.
-»⟮A nominalized adjective⟯« is ⟮＿an adjective＿⟯ that ⟮heads an NP⟯.
+»⟮A nominalized/non-nominalized adjective⟯« is ⟮＿an adjective＿⟯ that ⟮heads an NP/AP⟯.

 ###### AP